-- A procedural solution specifies how, in a step-by-step manner, something is to be done. - A business process model is a procedural solution because it prescribes a set of tasks that are carried out in a particular sequence. - A declarative solution only specifies what needs to be done, with no details as to how, in a step-by-step manner, it is to be carried out, because sequence is irrelevant to arriving at the correct result. - A Decision Table is a declarative solution because it is a set of unordered business logic, not a set of ordered tasks.

-(von Halle & Goldberg 2010, p.
+- A procedural solution specifies how, in a step-by-step manner, something is to be done. - A business process model is a procedural solution because it prescribes a set of tasks that are carried out in a particular sequence. - A declarative solution only specifies what needs to be done, with no details as to how, in a step-by-step manner, it is to be carried out. - A Decision Table is a declarative solution, because is no particular sequence in which conditions are tested - All possible combinations of conditions can easily be represented. (von Halle & Goldberg 2010, p.
 67)